Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Adaptive synchronization handling provides multiple response strategies.
-Complete synchronization proceeds to merging, partial completion triggers conditional advancement, insufficient progress continues waiting, and timeouts initiate recovery procedures.
+Adaptive synchronization handling provides multiple response strategies for data processing.
+Complete synchronization proceeds to merging, partial completion triggers conditional advancement, insufficient progress continues waiting, and timeouts initiate recovery procedures to prevent data staleness.

 workflow.add_edge("branch_merger", "quality_validator")